How to Clean a Grinder

-On occasion, a grinder may simply be ripe for the trash.
+On occasion, a grinder may simply be ready for the trash.
 If your grinder has any of the following symptoms, it may be time to visit the Butler’s online smoke shop and start afresh with something new.

 - Magnets Not Holding the Pieces Together

 - Metal Shavings Present in the Grinder

 In the unfortunate event that your grinder is ready for retirement, you may want to consider choosing a new grinder or selecting from these top-selling grinders to get you back into action: